micahjsmith/FredData.jl/README.md

 ## Setup

+*FredData* uses FRED's [Developer API](https://research.stlouisfed.org/docs/api/).
+As such, you must register an API key [here](https://research.stlouisfed.org/docs/api/api_key.html) in order to pull from the FRED servers.

 Download the package with
 ```julia
 julia> Pkg.add("FredData")
 ```

-Now, register your FRED API key and make it accessible to *FredData* in one of several ways.
+Make the FRED API key that you just registered accessible to *FredData* in one of several ways.
 Ideally, we store your key such that it persists across sessions.
 In subsequent sections, we'll assume that you *have* stored your key in one of these ways such that it can be detected automatically.
 This will allow the use of the zero-argument constructor.

 1. Populate a configuration file `~/.freddatarc`.

     ```julia
     julia> open(joinpath(homedir(), ".freddatarc"), "w") do f
-               write(f, "abcdefghijklmnopqrstuvwxyz123456")
+               write(f, "0123456789abcdef0123456789abcdef")
            end
     ```
 2. Populate the environment variable `FRED_API_KEY` such that it remains across sessions.

     ```julia
     # on macOS/Linux
-    shell> echo "export FRED_API_KEY=abcdefghijklmnopqrstuvwxyz123456" >> ~/.bashrc
+    shell> echo "export FRED_API_KEY=0123456789abcdef0123456789abcdef" >> ~/.bashrc

     # on Windows 7+
-    shell> setx FRED_API_KEY abcdefghijklmnopqrstuvwxyz123456
+    shell> setx FRED_API_KEY 0123456789abcdef0123456789abcdef
     ```

 Another option, though less user-friendly, is to provide your API key to the constructor